 - Networking and information exchange through Annual Meetings of the Forum and international events hosted by Forum partners.

-All institutions and organisations involved in the management of area-based partnerships and whose remit is to support local economic and employment development may become members of the Forum.
-Members include: public authorities at national, regional and local levels, public services (e.g. employment, social, training, health, education), business support organisations and regional development agencies, civil society organisations, research institutes.
+All institutions and organisations involved in the implementation of economic, employment and social policy or in the design of area-based strategies may become members of the Forum.
+Members include: public authorities at national, regional and local levels, public services (e.g. employment, social, training, health, education), business support organisations, regional development agencies, partnership secretariats, civil society organisations, research institutes, experts.